MicrosoftDocs/azure-devops-docs/docs/organizations/security/about-permissions.md

 ::: moniker range="azure-devops"
 - **[About preview features](#preview-features)**:
 	- As new features are introduced, users can enable or disable them through **Preview features** to access them.
-	- A small subset of new features are managed at the organization level and enabled or disabled by organization owners.
+	- A small subset of new features is managed at the organization level and enabled or disabled by organization owners.
 ::: moniker-end